Signs of spring at Dyrham Park

 The evergreen shrubs and supports for trained fruit provide a structure in keeping with the garden's 17th-century roots.
 It's all part of an ongoing effort to create a 21st-century garden with echoes of the past.

-You can read more about the garden plans, here.
+You can read more about the garden plans, here and there are guided walks of the garden most days.

-Delicate blossom is starting to appear on the pear trees in the garden and orchard, the sign of hope for a plentiful harvest later on in the year.
+Delicate blossom is starting to appear on the pear trees in the garden and orchard as well as on the young apple trees along the Avenue, the sign of hope for a plentiful harvest later on in the year.

 The 270-acres of parkland is a great place to walk and explore in the great outdoors with far-reaching views right across to Wales.
 There are a range of set walks or you're free to wander at leisure.
 You might spot wildflowers such as dogs mercury, violets or primroses or catch sight of a buzzard flying overhead.

-Please note: We do not allow dogs into the main park, but they are welcome in the dog walking area next to the car park.
+Please note: We do not allow dogs on site, other than assistance dogs, but they are welcome in the dog walking area next to the car park.